osaama05/osaama05/README.md

-### Hello and welcome to my GitHub!
+### Hello and welcome to my GitHub👋

-I'm 17 years old and I live in Finland.
+I'm a 17 year old programmer from Finland.

-I'm currently studying programming in Gradia Jyväskylä.
-I know C# and a bit of Python.
+Currently, I'm studying programming in Gradia Jyväskylä.
+So far, I have learned C# and a bit of Python.

 #### Contact me
 - Email: [oskari.makela@hotmail.com](mailto:oskari.makela@hotmail.com)